PGelss/scikit_tt/README.md

 ## 7. Examples

 Numerical experiments from different application areas are included in **scikit_tt**.
-For instance, the application of the TT format to the chemical master equation, heterogeneous catalytic process, fluid dynamics, and molecular dynamics can be found in the directory [*examples*](examples/).
+For instance, the application of the TT format to chemical master equations, heterogeneous catalytic processes [[5](README.md#11-references)], fluid dynamics, and molecular dynamics can be found in the directory [*examples*](examples/).

 ```
 chua_circuit ......... apply MANDy to Chua's circuit